nigelSaysHesHappy/halfMod/README.md

 # About
 halfShell and halfMod together create a whole new Minecraft server environment.
 From adding moderators and admins in vanilla, to very non-vanilla abilities like full game changing mechanics.
 All possible without any modification to the minecraft server jar file.
-Currently, the only version of Minecraft that is supported is `1.12.2`, but soon all versions will be supported out of box.
-In theory, as long as the plugins know which version is running, and are created with support for said version, any version can be used right now.
+Both halfShell and halfMod are written to support any version of Minecraft as early as server version `0.1.3` (Alpha 1.0.16_02).
 However, the included plugins are only written for version `1.12.2`.
+Regardless...
+Expect bugs in versions prior to `1.8`. `1.12.2` is the only thoroughly tested version.

 Join the halfShell Mod Development Discord server: <https://discord.gg/QKEGRQr>